Sacramento Hearing Aids & Amplifiers

 Bluetooth does not add to the consumer cost of a hearing aid.
 It is a feature within the hearing aid itself.
 Hearing aids range in price from $1200 to $3700 each.

-Phonak is a manufacturer of hearing aids and many of the styles that Phonak makes have bluetooth.
+Phonak is a manufacturer of hearing aids and many of their styles include Bluetooth.

-How to pair bluetooth hearing aids to iPhone?
+How to pair Bluetooth hearing aids to a smartphone?

 With most smartphones (iPhone and Android) and hearing aids, the hearing aid is paired to the phone via the settings on your phone.
 Bluetooth must be enabled on the smartphone.